 Abalones produces both whole and blister pearls, usually green, yellow, or blue.
 Both the shell and the pearls are highly distinctive, with dark coloring and bright iridescence.
 A popular food item, natural abalones are becoming rare, especially on the California coast.
 Farms now raise them to meet culinary demands.
 In nature, the creatures grow to a foot or more in length.
 However, the farmed variety isn’t allowed to grow over 4”.
 If you have a shell over that length, you have a natural specimen for sure.

-- Gulf of Manaar: An arm of the Indian Ocean, between Sri Lanka and India.
+An arm of the Indian Ocean, between Sri Lanka and India.
 An important source for more than 2,500 years, this area offers only sporadic fishing today.
 The Sri Lankan government controls the fishing and auctions the oyster haul.
 The oysters are opened by leaving them on the ground to rot.
 Then, people search the decomposed matter for pearls.
 Typically, the pearls go to Mumbai.
 Traditionally, the Gulf of Manaar produces pale, creamy white pearls.

-- Australia: Divers in armored suits fish for pearl oysters off the west, northwest, and north coasts.
+Divers in armored suits fish for pearl oysters off the west, northwest, and north coasts.
 These produce silvery white to yellow pearls.
-Shell recovery is a major industry, as important as pearl recovery.
+Shell recovery is also a major industry, as important as pearl recovery.

 The term refers to the South Pacific and Indian oceans, but these pearls are also generically called “Tahitian Pearls.”
 Native fisheries operate around Micronesia and Polynesia.
 These pearls may grow large and generally round, up to 7,100 grains.
 Tahiti is the major pearl center.

-- Japan: Japanese waters are rapidly becoming too polluted for the natural existence of Pinctada.
-Today, cultured pearls constitute a much bigger industry.
+Japanese waters are rapidly becoming too polluted for the natural existence of Pinctada.
+Today, cultured pearls, typically white, constitute a much bigger industry.